SimhadriVenkat1999/Design_of_16x8_Asynchronous_FIFO/README.md

 ## Read and Write Pointers
 The FIFO includes read and write pointers that keep track of the current position in memory.
 The write pointer indicates the location where new data is stored, while the read pointer indicates the next data to be read.
+Verified read empty and write full condition by applying inputs.
 ## Data Transfer
 When data is written to the FIFO, it is stored in a specific memory location determined by the write pointer.
 Simultaneously, the write pointer is incremented to point to the next available memory location.
 Similarly, when data is read